guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

    :alt: Image 0001041345 csu configuration

-The above image clearly shows that all CSU bars were configured to create aligned slitlets forming a longslit.
+The above image clearly shows that all CSU bars were configured to create aligned slitlets forming a (pseudo) longslit.

 .. note::